datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 ## Where are we today?
 Vendors, limitations, and FOSS landscape

-As we have seen in the previous sections Confidential Computing is a powerful new concept to improve security, but we are still in the (early) adoption phase.
-New products are starting to emerge to take advantage of the new properties.
+As we have seen in the previous sections, Confidential Computing is a powerful new concept to improve security, but we are still in the (early) adoption phase.
+New products are starting to emerge to take advantage of the unique properties.

 Google and Microsoft are the first major cloud providers to have confidential offerings.
-Still, these offerings are limited to compute and end-to-end solutions for confidential databases, cluster networking, and load balancers have to be self-managed.
+Still, these offerings are limited to compute, while end-to-end solutions for confidential databases, cluster networking, and load balancers have to be self-managed.

-At the same time using these new technologies provides us with new opportunities to bring even the most sensitive workloads into the cloud.
-This enables them to leverage all the tools in the CNCF landscape.
+These technologies provide opportunities to bring even the most sensitive workloads into the cloud and enables them to leverage all the tools in the CNCF landscape.

 ## Call to action